tobermory/faultHandling-cortex-m/README.md

 static char faultDumpBuffer[FAULT_HANDLING_DUMP_SIZE];

 static void noopDumpProcessor(void) {
-  // Wot, no periperhals to send the faultDump to, not even a serial port!
+  // Wot, no peripherals to send the faultDump to, not even a serial port!
 }

 int main(void) {